toine512/matrix_reloaded_ctrl/README.md

 - `--forbidden-users` allows you to ignore your bots so that emojis in notifications and responses to stats queries are not shown.
 Multiple usernames can be passed separated by a comma, letter case doesn't matter. \
   Example: `--forbidden-users WizeBot,StreamElements`

+- `--forbidden-users-file` performs the same as `--forbidden-users` with persistence of the list.
+Expects a text file (UTF-8, LF) with one username per line.
+Control interface commands read from and write to this file.
+When a file is specified, `--forbidden-users` is ignored.

 - `--forbidden-emotes` allows you to ignore specific Twitch emotes.
 Multiple emote ids can be passed separated by a comma. \
   This argument takes an **emote id**.
 You can get the identifier of an emote using [Twitch API](https://dev.twitch.tv/docs/irc/emotes/) or by browsing [twitchemotes.com](https://twitchemotes.com). \
   Example: `--forbidden-emotes emotesv2_bf2ee530e5a04b5bb305847719998dc7,emotesv2_c9108ca6f1c344e287e1a565ce4dbd57`